 As a general rule, the longer a loanword has existed within a language, the greater the chances of its assimilation in sound and spelling.
 While the English loanwords tend to be newer and therefore more obvious, words borrowed from prestigious languages of the past tend not to be so apparent.
 Religious terms, for example, borrowed from Latin and Greek many centuries ago, include words like biskup, kostel and mše (‘bishop’, ‘church’, ‘mass’), which have diverged in form and even meaning from Latin episcopus, castellum and missa.
 Likewise, the Czech words for ‘vinegar’ and ‘chalk’, ocet and křída, aren’t too much like their Latin ancestors acētum and crēta, from which English gets acetic and cretaceous.

-Simply put, parts of the Czech lexicon originate in other languages – they just may not be obvious.
+Simply put, much of the Czech lexicon originates in other languages – it just may not be obvious.
 Especially if you know some German, these loanwords can be a great help!

 Part III: Calques